rust-lang/edition-guide/src/rust-2018/documentation/new-editions-of-the-book.md

 re-write from the ground up, using the last two years of knowledge we’ve gained from teaching people Rust.

-You can purchase [a dead-tree version of the second edition from No Starch Press](https://nostarch.com/Rust).
+You can purchase [a printed version of the second edition from No Starch Press](https://nostarch.com/Rust).
 Now that the print version has shipped, the second edition is frozen.